 - setting up a support system – both individual and group – to provide a place to talk through experiences

 “As you can see, there is no one approach to addiction recovery.
 Each patient is unique so their treatment must also be unique and fit their specific situation and stage of rehabilitation,” Dr. Hamilton says.

 Naturopathic medicine is a key tool in managing pain without pharmaceuticals.

 “We’ve seen that therapies that only include pharmaceuticals often don’t give the patient significant relief over the long term and can have very deleterious side effects,” says Dr. Hamilton.
-“By using medical nutrition, botanical medicine, mind-body medicine, hydrotherapy, acupuncture, and homeopathy, we can offer the chronic pain patient more options that may offer them relief, resolution, and hope in a future that has less pain and sickness, and more vitality.”
+Additionally, she notes, “By using medical nutrition, botanical medicine, mind-body medicine, hydrotherapy, acupuncture, and homeopathy, we can offer the chronic pain patient more options that may offer them relief, resolution, and hope in a future that has less pain and sickness, and more vitality.”

 “Starting at a fundamental level, diet plays a huge role in treating pain,” Dr. Seenauth says.
 “Many painful conditions are aggravated by inflammation, which can be reduced and modulated through use of an anti-inflammatory diet, such as:

 - proper levels of omega-3 fatty acids

 - plant based foods

 - vitamin D supplementation